abdullahsumbal/SSD_Tracker/README.md

 3. I will be implementing my own version of counting.

 ### Can you provide installation and implementation documentation?
+As promised, the pipeline document is out.
+Here is the [link](https://docs.google.com/document/d/1pirNh674ZnlK11vpz-GIqR-w-7ng7_xvqVleqOr_CkQ/edit?usp=sharing).\
-I am working on it.
-Coming soon, Next Week.
+I am currently working on the testing document.
+Coming up soon.

 ### Bro, your english and coding sucks?
 I know :( , I am working on it.